 The Do Not Track specification allows for two Do Not Track values: zero and one, corresponding to a users’ consent to opt-in or opt-out of tracking.
 However, there’s in fact a third choice: don’t send any information at all.
 The Do Not Track spec defines this as a “no preference” setting, and it the de facto setting for every browser on the Web today and is the W3C working group’s current consensus for what should be the default value once the standard is completed.
 Browsers wouldn’t send any Do Not Track information unless a user specifically goes into the browser preferences, finds the setting, and turns it on or off.

 “We don’t know what the user wants, so we’re not sending any signals to servers,” wrote Mozilla’s Alex Fowler.
 “This causes the presence of the signal to mean more — the signal being sent should be the user’s choice, not ours.
-Therefore, Firefox doesn’t broadcast anything until our user has told us what to send.”
+Therefore,

 The problem with this logic is that sending no signal is functionally equivalent to explicitly opting-in to being tracked.
 The W3C working group tactic acknowledges this by saying Web browsers need only provide two options for Do Not Track (corresponding to “on” and “no preference”) rather than three, and they explicitly state Web sites can interpret the lack of Do Not Track information any way they like “in light of the user’s privacy expectations and cultural circumstances.”
 In other words, having no preference is business as usual — track everything possible.
 The reality — or perhaps as the W3C would put it, “cultural expectation” — of not sending Do Not Track information is equivalent to opting in to tracking.

 So why would Microsoft publicly jump in front of a bus and announce it plans to enable Do Not Track by default in IE10?